ONS-OpenData/bau_ILCH/README.md

 2.)
 Unzip everything into its own folder.

 3.)
-Drop the reference table to be converted into that folder.
+Drop the reference table(s) to be converted into that folder.